What to expect on your Closing Disclosure

-For instance, if your credit score has fallen since applying, or if you don’t end up closing during the specified rate–lock timeframe, your rate can change.
+For instance, if a borrower’s credit score has fallen since applying, or if they don’t end up closing during the specified rate-lock timeframe, the rate can change.

 What happens when closing costs change?

-Closing costs can change dramatically if your application has a “$2hanged circumstance” – meaning you no longer qualify for, or no longer want, the loan you originally planned on.
+Closing costs can change dramatically if your application has a “changed circumstance” — meaning you no longer qualify for, or no longer want, the loan you originally planned on.